awaisakram64/UltimateToDo/README.md

    In this test case we will delete task of a user by giving an id.
 ### Steps:
    1) In Postman set request method to DELETE and enter localhost address of api and also id of a task.
-   2) In body of DELETE request method body write json object you want to set as updated data in DB.
+   2) In body of DELETE request method only id is used to delete the document.
-   3) Click on submit and data of task is updated.
+   3) Click on submit and document is delete.